-With the growth in team selling in many B2B organisations, plus an integration of web 2.0 (and, inevitably, 3.0 and so on) processes and customer interaction, it is more critical than ever before that the first three steps in this process involve operational managers to ensure rapid and appropriate response to changes in strategy and market engagement.
-Ultimate sales success depends fundamentally on the sales team that reflects the business and go-to-market strategy of the organisation.
+With the growth in team selling in many B2B organisations, plus an integration of web 2.0 (and, inevitably, 3.0 and so on) processes and customer interaction, it is more critical than ever before that the first three steps in this process involve operational managers.
+This ensures a rapid and appropriate response to changes in strategy and market engagement.
+Ultimate sales success is, fundamentally, very dependent on the sales team reflecting the business and go-to-market strategy of the organisation.